HITECHCRIME/HC_SG152_Training/README.md

 *electric explosion - overloaded street generator with sparks hiting the pavement ;p not sure just yet, everything can be changed to fit a mutual vision*

+///

+With gold so thoughts bring the light from souls
+For blood, sacrifice darkness to the rap gods
+My tribe uses doubt and fear to conquer all

 ```

 ## Lyrics Testing Ground